dark haired model with blowout

 Style SOS

-How to Do a Better Blowout at Home
+How to Do a Perfect Blowout at Home

 Is there anything better than a salon blowout?
-You feel more gorgeous than you ever have until the first big gust of wind, or blast of humidity brings your locks limping back to reality.
+You feel more gorgeous than ever—until that first big gust of wind or blast of humidity brings your locks limping back to reality.

-To keep that salon look lasting longer – and for some coaching on how to recreate a great blowout at home, we went to our experts for their top 7 tips for a great blowout.
+To keep that salon look lasting longer, and for some coaching on how to recreate a great blowout at home, we went to our hair experts for their top 7 tips for a great blowout.

-In a salon, all hairstyles begin at the shampoo bowl and that should be the case at home too.
+In the salon all hairstyles begin at the shampoo bowl, and that should be the case at home too.
 If your hair is damaged, BOND shampoo is where to start.
-COLOR shampoo or HELIO violet shampoo are great choices if you have color treated hair.
-But if you want your blowout to last longer, opt for a deep but gentle cleanser like VOLUME or CLARIFY shampoo.
-They will give you the most time between blowouts.
-Follow with your conditioner or mask treatment of choice, focusing product on mids to ends of hair so roots aren’t weighed down.
+COLOR shampoo or HELIO violet shampoo are great choices if you have color-treated hair.
+However, if you want your blowout to last longer, opt for our VOLUME shampoo, which is specifically formulated to add bounce and body back to hair.
+Follow with your conditioner or hair mask treatment of choice, focusing product on mids to ends of hair so roots aren’t weighed down.

 Next up is a foundation spray.
-Salon owner and educator Travis Clay opts for SEAL spray to close your hair’s cuticle and BOOST spray is a must from roots to ends if you are looking for a voluminous, big blowout.
+Salon owner and educator Travis Clay opts for SEAL spray to close your hair’s cuticle then follows with BOOST spray from roots to ends—a must if you are looking for a voluminous, big blowout.

 Rough Dry Your Hair First

-SEVEN VP of Education, Monica Nguyen, says there are 5 important things to consider when picking the right blow dryer:
+SEVEN VP of Marketing & Education, Monica Nguyen, says there are 5 important things to consider when picking the right blow dryer:

-• Cord Length – Most blow dryers come with a standard cord length of 9 ft, but depending on where your outlets are (and especially if you are tall) something longer will make your life easier
+• Cord Length – Most blow dryers come with a standard cord length of 9 ft, but depending on where your outlets are, something longer will make your life easier.

 • Buttons – Take a close look at where the controls are placed.
 Depending on your personal grip, you could make unwanted adjustments mid-blowout if the buttons aren’t in the right spot for you.
-Also, for locking a look in place, check to see if the dryers has a cool shot
+Also, check to see if the dryers has a cool shot, as that will lock your style in place after using heat.

 Where to Start – Sectioning Your Hair for a Blowout at Home

-Charlie disagrees!
-“I like to start off with the front and top of my head first before I give it any time to naturally lie flat.”
+Travis advises starting your blowout at the bottom or nape of the neck and work up from there using clean sections.
+However, Charlie prefers to start off with the front and top of the head first before giving that hair any time to naturally lie flat.

 Suffice it to say, you’ll want to find your own order of things.
 If your arms tend to get tired and you struggle for volume, do the front first.
 On the other hand, if you have tons of unruly hair, starting from the bottom can yield the smoothest, tamest look.

 It’s time to choose your round brush!
-Using a round brush to finish your blowout is helpful if not essential.
-The shape of the brush allows you to add shape and body, and as it warms it acts as a curling iron would.
+Using a round brush to finish your blowout is more than just helpful—it’s essential.
+The shape of the brush allows you to add shape and body and acts similar to how a curling iron would.

 When choosing a size, Travis notes that the smaller the barrel, the tighter the bend or curls will be, so make your choice based on what you want the end result to be.